raspberrypilearning/world-builder/en/step_2.md

 title: I deleted the Camera!
 ---

-If your camera is a child of the Player and you delete the Player then you will also delete the Camera.
+If your Camera is a child of the Player and you delete the Player, then you will also delete the Camera.

 To add a new Camera, right-click in the Hierarchy and choose Camera.